dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 table = [nil, nil, nil, nil]
 ```

-Let's define a hash function, that returns length of the string input:
+Let's define a hash function, that returns the length of the input string:

 ```
 function hash_function(string)